humpback whales and their songs

 In the summer, humpbacks are found in high latitude feeding grounds such as the Gulf of Maine in the Atlantic and Gulf of Alaska in the Pacific.
 In the winter, they migrate to calving grounds in subtropical or tropical waters such as the Dominican Republic in the Atlantic and the Hawaiian Islands in the Pacific.
 The Arabian Sea humpback, however, does not migrate, remaining in tropical waters all year.

 Humpback whales travel great distances during their seasonal migration, the farthest migration of any mammal.
-The longest recorded migration was 5,160 miles (8,300 km).
+The longest recorded migration was 5,160 miles (8,300 kilometers).
 This trek from Costa Rica to Antarctica was completed by seven animals, including a calf.
-One of the more closely studied routes is between Alaska and Hawaii, where humpbacks have been observed making the 3,000 mile (4,830 km) trip in as few as 36 days.
+One of the more closely studied routes is between Alaska and Hawaii, where humpbacks have been observed making the 3,000-mile (4,830-kilometer) trip in as few as 36 days.

 In their wintering grounds, humpback whales congregate and engage in mating activities.
 Humpbacks are generally "polygynous" with males exhibiting competitive behavior on wintering grounds.
 Aggressive and antagonistic behaviors include chasing, vocal and bubble displays, horizontal tail thrashing, and rear body thrashing.
 Males within these groups also make physical contact; striking or surfacing on top of one another.
 These bouts can cause injuries ranging from bloody scrapes to, in one recorded instance, death.